jopterhorst/propresenter-kefas-bridge/README.md

 - **macOS**: Download `.dmg` or `.zip`
 - **Windows**: Download `.exe` installer or portable version
 - **Linux**: Download `.AppImage` or `.deb`

-The app will automatically check for updates and notify you when a new version is available.

 ## Quick Start